sapcc/terraform-provider-ccloud/website/docs/r/arc_agent_bootstrap_v1.html.markdown

   is set to `json`, an additional `raw_map` attribute is available with the decoded JSON response.
 Changing this forces a new resource to be created.

+* `triggers` - (Optional) A map of arbitrary strings that, when changed, will force a new Arc PKI token to be issued.

 ## Attributes Reference

 `id` is set to hash of the returned `user_data` content.
 In addition, the